 Purpose of Committee

-The primary purpose of the Committee on Compensation and Organization (the "Committee") of the Board of Directors (the "Board") of Aetna (the "Company") is to discharge the Board's responsibilities relating to compensation of the Company's executives.
+The primary purpose of the Committee on Compensation and Talent Management (the “Committee”) of the Board of Directors (the “Board”) of Aetna Inc. (the “Company”) is to discharge the Board’s responsibilities relating to compensation and talent management of the Company’s executives.
 In doing so, the Committee shall:

 The Committee shall meet to review and discuss with management the specific executive compensation disclosures included in the compensation discussion and analysis section of the Proxy Statement and shall prepare a report recommending to the Board of Directors that the compensation discussion and analysis be included in the Proxy Statement.